-Kirra provides 6 vibration prediction models ranging from simple empirical site laws to full time-domain waveform synthesis.
+Kirra provides seven vibration-focused models in the analytics dialog (plus separate damage/energy models below), from empirical site laws through VOD-ramp Temporal Lifecycle to full time-domain Blair Heavy.
 This page summarises each model and its key parameters.

 Screenshot coming soon – PPV overlay on blast pattern